danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getElementTemplates**
-> getElementTemplates(webId: string, field: Array<string>, maxCount?: number, query?: string, selectedFields?: string, sortField?: string, sortOrder?: string, extraHttpRequestParams?: any)
+> getElementTemplates(webId: string, field: Array<string>, maxCount?: number, query?: string, selectedFields?: string, sortField?: string, sortOrder?: string, webIdType?: string, extraHttpRequestParams?: any)

 Retrieve element templates based on the specified criteria.
 Only templates of instance type "Element" and "EventFrame" are returned.
 By default, all element and event frame templates in the specified Asset Database are returned.